brainsqueeze/bipolar_osc/README.md

 bipolar_osc
 ===========

-Code for computing the bipolar oscillations in core-collapse supernovae.
+Code for computing bipolar neutrino oscillations from analytic ansatz in core-collapse supernovae.
+This is based on the work in [https://inspirehep.net/record/1419546?ln=en](https://inspirehep.net/record/1419546?ln=en).

 Before executing, do
 ```sh